ndb796/Pytorch-Adversarial-Training-CIFAR/README.md

 #### 5. Basic Training with Non-robust Dataset

-* The normal dataset can be split into a robust dataset and non-robust dataset.
+* The normal dataset can be split into a robust dataset and a non-robust dataset.
 * This non-robust dataset is conducted from an L2 adversarially trained model (epsilon = 0.5).
 * The construction method for a non-robust dataset is proposed by Andrew Ilyas in [NIPS 2019](https://arxiv.org/pdf/1905.02175.pdf).
 * [Dataset download: Non-robust Dataset](https://postechackr-my.sharepoint.com/:u:/g/personal/dongbinna_postech_ac_kr/EZ9_ujc-biRFvVsjKU6QSk0BsiPma8kBpZDwSM20ryYqfg?e=bhpMYg)